MaxKolac/RandomLoadoutGenerator/README.md

 var weapon = generator.RandomizeWeapon(TFClass.Scout, TFSlot.Melee, true);
 ```

-You can also take a look at `examples` folder for an example project.
+You can also take a look at `examples` folder on the GitHub repository for an example project.
 It's a simple console app that generates a new random loadout for a random class everytime you press Enter.